Space-themed music: Music about outer space

-In 1875 was the premiere of the opera~féerie spectacle "Le voyage dans la Lune"("A trip to the moon") by Jacques Offenbach.
+1875 saw the premiere of the opera~féerie spectacle "Le voyage dans la Lune"("A trip to the moon") by Jacques Offenbach.

+20th century

+"Fly Me to the Moon" was written in 1954 by Bart Howard and first recorded by Kaye Ballard, the same year.
+The most famous version of the song is the 1964 recording by Frank Sinatra.

-In 1958, Karl-Birger Blomdahl composed an opera Aniara to a libretto by Erik Lindegren based on the poem Aniara by Harry Martinson, a tragedy set aboard a space ship.
+In 1958, Karl-Birger Blomdahl composed an opera Aniara to a libretto by Erik Lindegren based on the poem Aniara by Harry Martinson, a tragedy set aboard a spaceship.

 In 1958, Russ Garcia recorded an exotica album called Fantastica on Capitol Records that was about space travel.

+The Tornados reached the top of the charts in both the US and the UK with their instrumental "Telstar" in December 1962.

-In 1966 Barry Gray wrote several space music pieces for the science fiction-film Thunderbirds Are Go.
+In 1966 Barry Gray wrote several space music pieces for the science-fiction film Thunderbirds Are Go.

+In 1969, David Bowie released the single "Space Oddity".
+The single peaked at 15 on the US charts, becoming Bowie's first success.
+The song describes the story of a fictional astronaut known as "Major Tom" whose spaceship has an electrical fault.
+Major Tom is mentioned or referenced in several of Bowie's songs including, "Ashes to Ashes", "Hallo Spaceboy" and "Blackstar".

-In 1969, The Beatles released single "Across the Universe".
+In 1969, The Beatles released the single "Across the Universe".
+On 4 February 2008, this was the first song that NASA beamed directly into deep space.
+The signal was transmitted through the NASA Deep Space Network and directed towards Polaris.

-In 1972, Elton John released single "Rocket Man".
+In 1972, Elton John released the single "Rocket Man".
+Lou Reed's "Satellite of Love" was also released in 1972.
+Morrissey and U2 have both covered the song.

-The same year Hawkwind recorded and released the song "Space is Deep" and then performed their Space Ritual which was an opera about a crew of astronauts dreaming in hibernation.
+Again in 1972, Hawkwind recorded and released the song "Space is Deep" and then performed their Space Ritual, which was an opera about a crew of astronauts dreaming in hibernation.

-Also in 1972 Tangerine Dream released their double album Zeit, featuring space-related track titles such as Birth of Liquid Plejades and Nebulous Dawn, as well as cover art depicting a solar eclipse.
-It is considered one of the first (possibly the first) Dark ambient albums.
+Also in 1972 Tangerine Dream released their double album Zeit, featuring space-related track titles such as "Birth of Liquid Plejades" and "Nebulous Dawn", as well as cover art depicting a solar eclipse.
+It is considered one of the first (possibly the first) dark ambient albums.

-Eduard Artemyev has made space-themed music, for example for a space film Solaris (1972), although his best known and successfully covered space-themed sounding piece might be the theme song for non-space film Siberiade (1979).
+Eduard Artemyev has made space-themed music, for example for the space film Solaris (1972), although his best known and successfully covered space-themed sounding piece might be the theme song for non-space film Siberiade (1979).

 In 1973, Montrose released "Space Station #5" as a single from their self-titled debut album.
 The song was covered by Iron Maiden in 1992.
 For Montrose's followup album in 1974, Paper Money, they recorded "Spaceage Sacrifice" and the instrumental "Starliner".
 Montrose's first lead singer, Sammy Hagar, went on to record the title track of his album Marching to Mars, which was released in 1997.